'DWTS': Kaitlyn Bristowe and Artem Chigvintsev Tease '80s Night' Plans

 "You'll see how it looks, and you'll be like, 'I love that!"
 Chigvintsev said of their big plans for next week.

-Bristowe's journey has been something of a rollercoaster during her time on the show, going from an ankle injury that threw her future on the show into question, to becoming the first celeb to earn a '9' in just a few weeks' time.
+Bristowe's journey has been something of a rollercoaster during her time in the competition, going from an ankle injury that threw her future on the show into question, to becoming the first celeb to earn a '9' in just a few weeks' time.

 "I've been rehearsing in heels.
 I swear, I just like prayed to the ankle gods and it's like they gave me a new ankle over night," Bristowe joked.
 "I mean, it's still sore, but I don't care."